Fentanyl Detox

 Fentanyl detox can occur during inpatient rehab or a partial hospitalization program (PHP), but standalone centers are also available.

 Detox is usually the first step in recovery from fentanyl use and ensures the patient is comfortable and safe while the drug leaves the patient’s system.
-After medical detox is completed, one-on-one therapy and group therapy typically follow.
+After a person completes medical detox, one-on-one therapy and group therapy typically follow.

 FDA-approved medications for fentanyl withdrawal symptoms include: